 Management by fact requires you to measure and analyze your organization's performance, both inside the organization and in your competitive environment.
 Measurements should derive from organizational needs and strategy, and they should provide critical data and information about key processes, outputs, results, outcomes, and competitor and industry performance.
 Organizations need many types of data and information to effectively manage their performance.
-Data and information may come in many forms, such as numerical, graphical, or qualitative, and from many sources, including internal processes, surveys, and the Internet (including social media). performance measurement should include measurement of health care outcomes; patient, other customer, service, and process performance; comparisons of operational, market, and competitive performance; supplier, workforce, partner, cost, and financial performance; governance and compliance results; and accomplishment of strategic objectives.
+Data and information may come in many forms, such as numerical, graphical, or qualitative, and from many sources, including internal processes, surveys, and the Internet (including social media).
+Performance measurement should include measurement of health care outcomes; patient, other customer, service, and process performance; comparisons of operational, market, and competitive performance; supplier, workforce, partner, cost, environmental improvements, occupational health and safety improvements; and financial performance; governance and compliance results; and accomplishment of strategic objectives.